The health of our rivers and streams is crucial to the future well-being of our environment, society and economy.

 - Highlight the actions being taken to restore river health.

 The Awards celebrate improvement in water quality.
 All rivers, whether they are in poor health or in pristine condition can potentially win an award for being the most improved river in a region or nationally.
 The most improved rivers are determined by a judging panel of three scientists using statistical analysis of monitoring data from LAWA.
-Each year the Awards use one of four key water quality indicators: E.coli, nitrogen, phosphorous and the macroinvertebrate community index (MCI).
+Each year the Awards use one of four key water quality indicators: E.coli, nitrogen, phosphorus and the macroinvertebrate community index (MCI).
 In 2019, E.coli (water quality) and the MCI (biological health) were combined as the basis for determining improvement.